-The Digital Elevation Models (DEM) data (figure 1) and landsat images data were downloaded from USGS and LCGF sites.
+The Digital Elevation Models (DEM) data together with landsat images data were purchased from LCGF for 22 counties in the south of the province.
 The slope and aspect maps were generated by the Slope command of Arc-GIS 9.2.

 In mountainous areas, a major variation in the brightness values of pixels can be found due the presence of shadows.
 This may lead to erroneous classification.

 Therefore, the Digital Elevation Model (DEM) was used as ancillary data in the classification process to reduce some confusion between shadowed areas and water bodies.
 Moreover, the elevation and the slope information from DEM may also act as a commonsense rule to eliminate the presence or absence of certain classes in some elevation zones.
 For example, agricultural land is not expected to exist at higher elevations in many tropical countries, like so the soils are protected against water erosion.
 These areas thus should be categorized as barren land.